Damien Kurek

-Damien C. Kurek (born November 28, 1989) is a Canadian lobbyist, farmer and former politician who was the member of Parliament (MP) for Battle River—Crowfoot from 2019 to 2025.
+Damien C. Kurek (born November 28, 1989) is a Canadian lobbyist, farmer and politician who was the member of Parliament (MP) for Battle River—Crowfoot from 2019 to 2025.
 A member of the Conservative Party, Kurek resigned from the House of Commons on June 17, 2025, triggering a by-election that was won by party leader Pierre Poilievre.
 Following his resignation, Kurek became a principal at Toronto-based government relations and public affairs company Upstream Strategy Group.

 Early life and education

 Born in 1989, Kurek grew up on a farm outside of Consort, Alberta, the son of Jodi and Jason Felix Kurek.
 When he was fifteen, Kurek went on a trip to Ottawa and put a call into Stephen Harper's office.
 A ten-minute meeting was arranged with Kurek, Harper, and Kurek's MP at the time, Kevin Sorenson.
 Kurek is quoted as saying, "For a kid who loved politics, that was the pinnacle of everything you could possibly imagine."
 Kurek worked as a farmer and seasonally in the oil and gas sector.
 Since a young age, he has also been involved in his family farm near Consort, Alberta.

 Kurek obtained his high school diploma in 2008 from Consort Public School.
 After high school, Kurek went to Eston College, where he obtained an associate diploma in Biblical Studies in 2010.
 Kurek also holds a bachelor's degree in political science and communications from Trinity Western University as of 2015.